Close Banner

 When we first started visiting theme parks as a family, back when Tad was a small frog and Lily wasn't even an egg waiting to hatch yet, we were always unsure of just how much we'd get to do at the parks.
 Nowadays, we don't worry about this at all — and not because everyone's all grown up!
 Tad's tall enough now for even the biggest coasters, but Lily still doesn't meet every height requirement.
 It's simply much easier now that we know to do our research on height requirements before our visit.

 The Disneyland Resort goes out of its way to make sure all guests have fun, even if they can't experience all of the rides.
-Let's start with the Disneyland height requirements and then we'll hop to Disneyland Rider Switch.
-There are some updates to Rider Switch we will go over.
+Let's start with the Disneyland height requirements and then we'll briefly discuss Disneyland Rider Switch.
 If you want to see any of the Disneyland rides in action, check them out on our YouTube channel!
+It will help you get a sense of seating, so you can get a sense of if your party can sit together or if you will need to spit up to ride.
 For a downloadable version of all the Disneyland and Disney California Adventure Park height requirements, save our infographics by clicking the link!

 Disneyland Height Requirements - Infographic